Kaltsoon/nosql/material/3-mongo-operations.md

 7. Find the books written by either the author "Jane Austen" or "Aldous Huxley"

 > [!IMPORTANT]
-> Save the mentioned queries to the file.
+> Exercise 👨‍💻: Save the mentioned seven queries to the file.

 ### Updating documents